-Yes, but the EDL/EID won’t have a “military” expiration.
-By law, the EDL/EID card must have an expiration date.
-If you are approved to get your EDL/EID, you must turn in your “military” license, pay $15 plus any other required fees, and get an EDL/EID with a 5-year expiration date.
-However, we will keep the “military” indicator on your driving record.
+Yes, but it won’t have a “military” expiration.
+An EDL/EID must have an expiration date.
+If you get one, you must turn in your “military” license and pay fees.
+However, we’ll keep the “military” indicator on your driving record.

-Because EDL/EID cards can only be renewed in person, you won’t be able to renew your EDL/EID if you are still out of Washington State when it expires in 5 years.
-However, the Department of Homeland Security allows military personnel to travel across land and sea borders using an expired EDL/EID with a valid military identification card and traveling orders.
-When you return to Washington State, you may visit any of our EDL/EID office locations to get a new EDL/EID.
+The Department of Homeland Security allows military personnel to travel across land and sea borders with an expired EDL/EID if you have a valid military ID card and traveling orders.
+When you return to Washington, visit an EDL/EID office to get a new EDL/EID.

-If you want to get an EDL for your first Washington State driver license, you must pass both the knowledge test and the driving test.
+If you want an EDL for your first WA driver license, you must pass both the knowledge and driving test.

-If you already have a valid Washington State driver license or a valid license from another state, you don’t need to pass the knowledge or driving test unless you have a medical or physical condition that indicates testing is required.
+If you already have a valid driver license from WA or another state, you don’t need to pass the knowledge or driving test unless you have a medical or physical condition that indicates testing is required.

-If you have an expired driver license from another state, you must pass the both the knowledge test and the driving test.
+If you have an expired driver license from another state, you must pass the both the knowledge and driving test.

 No, you must apply in person at one of our EDL/EID office locations so you can be interviewed by our staff, provide documents to prove your citizenship, identity, and residence, and have your photograph taken.